jslefche/piecewiseSEM/README.md

 #   P-value (Chi-square)                           0.000

 ```
-The output shows that the variance-covariance SEM is a worse fit, indicating that a hierarchical piecewise approach is justified.
+The output shows that the variance-covariance SEM is a worse fit, indicating that a hierarchical piecewise approach is justified given the hierarchical structure of the data.

 ###Plot partial effect between two variables